Companies that use Teamviewer

 All remote support Teamviewer

-Teamviewer We detected 5,553 customers using Teamviewer.
+Teamviewer We detected 5,657 customers using Teamviewer.
 The most common industry is IT Services and IT Consulting (6%) and the most common company size is 1,001-5,000 employees (25%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks Teamviewer Enterprise users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login